proxyconf/proxyconf/README.md

   - **Request and Response Validation:** Advanced validation mechanisms for API requests and responses, ensuring data integrity and compliance with specifications.
   - **SOAP/WSDL Support:**  Support for SOAP-based APIs and WSDL specifications, enabling seamless integration with legacy systems.

+## Contributing

+We welcome contributions!
+Please see our CONTRIBUTING.md for details on how to get started with development and submit pull requests.

+## License

+ProxyConf is licensed under the Apache2 License.

+## Contact

+For any questions or support, please reach out via GitHub Discussions or open an issue.

+---

+ProxyConf helps you take control of your API operations, providing the tools needed to secure, optimize, and scale your API infrastructure efficiently.
+With optional paid extensions for request/response validation and SOAP/WSDL support, ProxyConf can meet the needs of both modern and legacy systems.